LocoIsOnCoco/en-articles/README.md

 # Articles of the English website

-This repository contains the articles of the [English version](https://en.hackdown.org) of HackDown.
+This repository contains the articles for the [English version](https://en.hackdown.org) of HackDown.

 © 2019 HackDown.
 All rights reserved.